alecbz/easyredis/README.md

     p = Post[id]  # or Post.find(id)
     p.title  # => "My First Post"

+We also get a created_at field for free that we can sort by.

+    p.created_at  # a ruby Time object
+    Post.all  # get all posts, ordered by creation time Post.all :order => :desc  # specifying an order option

+## Searching and Sorting

 We can also tell EasyRedis to optimize sorting and searching on certain fields.
 If we had defined Post as:

     class Post < EasyRedis::Model